freedomofpress/securedrop/docs/install.md

 * It will pop up a box asking you to type a passphrase, but it's safe to click okay without typing one (since your persistent volume is encrypted, this GPG key is stored encrypted on disk)
 * Wait for your GPG key to finish generating

 To manage GPG keys using the Tails graphical interface, click the clipboard icon in the top right and choose "Manage Keys".
-You should see the key that you just generated.
+You should see the key that you just generated under "GnuPG Keys."

 ![My Keys](images/install/keyring.png)

 Select the key you just generated and click "File" and "Export".
-Save the key to the *Transfer Device* as `SecureDrop.asc`, and make sure you change the file type from "PGP keys" to "Armored PGP keys," which can be switched right above the 'export' button.
-This is the public key only.
+Save the key to the *Transfer Device* as `SecureDrop.pgp`, and make sure you change the file type from "PGP keys" to "Armored PGP keys," which can be switched right above the 'export' button.
+Click the 'export' button after swithing to armored keys.

+NOTE: This is the public key only.

 ![My Keys](images/install/exportkey.png)
 ![My Keys](images/install/exportkey2.png)